Portersville, Pennsylvania: History

+The first merchant in the borough was Robert Craig, who established a general store in 1829.
+By 1882, there were six stores in operation throughout the borough, including two grocery stores, two dry goods stores, one millinery, and one drug store.

+In 1845, Portersville Village was incorporated as a borough, and the first election was held in a small frame building called the Town Hall.
+The first Justices of the Peace were James Hall and Robert Stewart, who refused to accept his commission, but Mr. Hall served in the capacity for several terms in succession.
+The first constable was William Sharp, who continued to be elected for several terms.

 Geography

-Portersville is located near the western border of Butler County at 40°55′31″N 80°8′39″W (40.925285, -80.144229).
+Portersville is located near the western border of Butler County at 40°55′31″N 80°8′39″W (40.925285, −80.144229).
 It is surrounded by Muddy Creek Township, though the borough's western border comes within 200 m of the Lawrence County line.

 U.S. Route 19, Perry Highway, passes through the center of the borough, leading north 22 mi to Mercer and south 9.5 mi to Zelienople.
 Interstate 79 passes just east of the borough, with access from Exit 96 (PA 488).
 I-79 leads south 38 mi to Pittsburgh and north 90 mi to Erie.
 Moraine State Park, situated around Lake Arthur, is a short distance east of I-79.
 Portersville lies between the cities of Butler 15 mi east and New Castle 14 mi to the west.

 According to the United States Census Bureau, the borough has a total area of 2.1 km2, all land.

 Emergency services

-Portersville has a small police force, an ambulance service, and a volunteer fire department.
+Portersville has a no police force, an ambulance service, and a volunteer fire department.
 The Ambulance Service, Portersville EMS, and the Volunteer Fire Department, Portersville/Muddy Creek Township Volunteer Fire Department cover the Portersville area to include Muddy Creek Township, parts of Perry Township in Lawrence County, parts of Slippery Rock Township in Lawrence County, as well as Parts of Franklin Township in Butler County.